engity-com/bifroest/docs/reference/auditlog/remote-targets/index.md

 # Remote targets

-Remote targets copy sealed audit-log segments to external storage.
+Remote targets copy sealed `.baudit` or `.beaudit` audit-log segments byte for byte to external storage under `<producer-id>/<segment-file-name>`.
 The local journal remains the authoritative source and keeps all segments after successful delivery.
+Neither a JSONL export nor a decrypted recording is created remotely.

 ## Available targets